 “I saw it everywhere.
 It clouded the air.
 It tasted like an ignored power.
 The hate flowing from people’s mouths, breaking the hearts and even the minds of those who wanted the truth to be truth, and for kindness to be kindness.
 A plague made half of us crueler than ever.
 Facts became bolder, but lies rose up and became truth in such a profound, puzzling human moment.
 What was happening to us?
 Perhaps this was the tearing point for the fabric.
 People would not move from the lines their minds had drawn, and reality never stood a chance.
 How could it against such numbers?

 “And I thought—it seemed like if the world can be a cult, the word cult can change with the world.
 And the word occult can change.
 Just think—can demons or what we call demons be made real if we choose to believe in them no matter what?
 Simple belief.
-If the idea of God Himself can be turned ugly, if God Himself can be crushed in the teeth of His creation, the mind can do anything.
+If the idea of God Himself can be turned ugly across the centuries, if God Himself can finally be crushed in the teeth of His creation, the mind can do anything.
 This is a new demonology.
 These are the teeth of America.